 For admission into the program, applicants must hold a high school diploma with a 2.5 GPA or the GED equivalent.
 Transfer students with college credits require a 2.5 GPA for eligibility.
 Candidates also need a minimum score of 17 on the ACT.
 After graduation, students can qualify to sit for various industry certifications, though tests may require additional experience or training.

-Wallace State Community College is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Community Care College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 18. Thomas Jefferson University